top of page

 Board of Directors Meeting

-The meeting was called to order by Ed Mattern at 7pm at the Fleetwood Clubhouse.
-Other board members in attendance were Susan Hileman, Mike Erwin, Jim Wilson and Ann McFadden.
-Deb Bridges, Town Council liaison to FLP was unable to attend and board member Myra Watkins was not present.
+The meeting was called to order by Ed Mattern at 7:02pm at the Fleetwood Clubhouse.
+Other board members in attendance were Susan Hileman, Mike Erwin, George Evans, Ann McFadden, and Tom Felice.
+Mark Morse, Town Council liaison to FLP, also attended.
+Board member Myra Watkins was not present.

 PRESIDENT’S MESSAGE